NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 as you bring it back up within 8 hours to ensure your cryptographic objects are re-signed before they go stale.

-..
-Note:: This scenario illustrated here also applies if you use an RPKI
-          publication server offered by a third party.

 At this time, only APNIC and Brazilian NIR NIC.br offer a publication server for their members.
 Several RIRs have this functionality on their roadmap.
 This means that in most cases, you will have to publish yourself.